 If youre an international student, taking temporary leave may affect your immigration status so its essential you get advice from the International Student Office.
 The University will be required to report any change of circumstances to UK Visas and Immigration.

 If you leave before the end of your course, your fees are calculated based on your official leaving date and not your last date of attendance, unless these dates are the same.
+If your account is in credit once the fees are recalculated, refunds will be made to the account from which the original payment was made.
 Find out more about fee payments when leaving the University early.

 Student funding implications